DuckySupport/duckybot.xyz/README.md

-# DuckyBot Website
+# Ducky Website

-Welcome to the official repository for [DuckyBot](https://duckybot.xyz)! 🦆
+Welcome to the official repository for [Ducky](https://duckybot.xyz)! 🦆

 ## About
 DuckyBot's website serves as the central hub for all information and services related to our bot.